 As previously mentioned, the ESRS E1 is made up of 9 Disclosure Requirements, themselves complemented by very precise Application Requirements.
 Their aim is to provide a framework for analyses and action plans, and to harmonize reporting formats between all players.

 These 9 Disclosure requirements will enable us to take stock of companies' impact on the climate and measure their degree of commitment to related issues.
-For stakeholders, it will also be an opportunity to assess the levels of risk faced by companies, and the opportunities that may arise in adapting to climate change and its potential consequences.
+For stakeholders, it will also be an opportunity to assess the levels of risk faced by companies and the opportunities that may arise in the context of a climate change adaptation and its potential consequences.

 E1 - 1: Transition plan for climate change mitigation